Philip Haddon-Cave

-Sir Charles Philip Haddon-Cave, (6 July 1925 – 27 September 1999) was an Australian-born British colonial administrator.
+Sir Charles Philip Haddon-Cave, (夏鼎基; 6 July 1925 – 27 September 1999) was an Australian-born British colonial administrator.
 He was the Financial Secretary of Hong Kong from 1971 to 1981 and the Chief Secretary of Hong Kong from 1981 to 1985.
 During his tenure of Financial Secretary, he famously coined the term "positive non-interventionism" as its chief principle, which has long-lasting effect on Hong Kong and world's economic philosophy.

 Early life and government career

 Haddon-Cave was born in Hobart, Tasmania, Australia, son of Francis MacNamara Haddon-Cave.
 He had a brother, David, and sister, Pamela.
 He was educated at the University of Tasmania and King's College, Cambridge.
 He joined the British Colonial Service in 1952 was assigned to Kenya, British East Africa.
 In 1961, he was appointed Financial Secretary in the Seychelles.
 In 1963, he was transferred to work in the Hong Kong government, working in the Department of Trade and Industry.
 In 1965, he became the Director of Trade and Industry and was promoted Deputy Secretary of Economy.
 In 1969, he was appointed Deputy Financial Secretary.